Coursemology/coursemology2/CONTRIBUTING.md

 The project's Gemfile contains a few developer tools to help keep the project tidy:

  - _Traceroute_ checks that the routes are properly defined and reachable.
+ - _i18n-tasks_ checks that the localisations are all defined and used.

 ## Models
 Declare model attributes in the following order: